AravindhVishnu/Databases-For-Embedded-SW/README.md

 such as more return error codes, setting default values of all parameters, locking/unlocking the database, etc. When the database APIs are used in a multi-threaded application, it is advised to protect them with a mutex.

-An example application is included to provide an example of how to use the two databases.
+An example application is included to provide info of how to use the two databases.

 Tools:

-Development environment: Visual Studio Code with the CMake Tools extension, Build utility: CMake/Ninja, Compiler: G++/GCC, Debugger: GDB
+- Development environment: Visual Studio Code with the CMake Tools extension

+- Build utility: CMake/Ninja

+- Compiler: G++/GCC

+- Debugger: GDB

 Note: Tested on Linux Mint